desktop/desktop/docs/process/testing.md

     - [ ] User can check none, or check one or more files to commit; list is scrollable
       - [ ] User can select one or more lines to commit; diff is scrollable
       - [ ] Right-clicking opens context menu
-        - [ ] User can discard the file; pending confirmation dialogue
+        - [ ] User can discard the file (or all files); pending confirmation dialogue
 	  - [ ] `Do not show this message again`overrides the preference setting if true
         - [ ] User can ignore single/all files, show in Finder/Explorer, reveal in external editor, or open in default program
-	  - [ ] A specific files can only be ignored once
+	  - [ ] A specific file can only be ignored once
 	  - [ ] All ignored files found in Repository Settings > Ignored Files tab
-	- User can open in finder, preferred editor, or OS default program
+	- [ ] User can open in finder, preferred editor, or OS default program
   - [ ] Panes can be resized horizontally, and contents resize to take the full width
-    - [ ] Quitting Desktop and relaunching remembers sizes
+    - [ ] Quitting Desktop and relaunching remembers pane sizes

 ### History tab
   - [ ] History tab shows commits on your current branch by default
     - [ ] All commits listed in chronological order, with avatar, date and name; list is scrollable with arrow keys enabled
-      - [ ] Right clicking any commit shows options: Revert, Copy SHA, View on GitHub
+      - [ ] Right clicking any commit shows options: Revert This Commit, Copy SHA, View on GitHub
       - [ ] Hover shows file name in tooltip
-    - [ ] Placing cursor in search field show all branches with number of commits behind/ahead
+    - [ ] Placing cursor in search field show all branches with number of commits behind/ahead; list is alpha and categorized
     - [ ] User can search to a target branch to filter commits; `esc` key to exit; autocomplete and text prediction intact
       - [ ] User can toggle between behind/ahead, with counts shown
       - [ ] Only commits behind/ahead shown
       - [ ] User can merge in any commits into current branch for the "behind" tab
+        - [ ] Merge hint shown below `Merge into X` button with status, numbers of commits, and branch names
         - [ ] After successful merge, tab counts update and merge button is disabled
         - [ ] Merge conflict results in dialog shown directing user to commit view
+    - [ ] Merge prompt shown above filter if comparing two branches and commits are behind default branch
+      - [ ] `View commits` shows commits in Changes list, `Merge... opens Merge in Current Branch modal`, or `X` to close

 ### Relationship between branches
   - [ ] Clicking in field with placeholder text `Select Branch to Compare…` shows a list of all branches and their number of commits ahead and behind the currently checked out branch